magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_sticky.md

 ### `container` {#s_option_container}

-Element selector, who's height will be used to restrict the maximum offsetTop position of the stuck element.
+Element selector, who's height will be used to restrict the maximum offsetTop position of the sticky element.
 Default uses document `body`.

 **Type**: